-At its foundation, courtroom technology is a means for putting evidence before everyone in the courtroom—the judge, the jurors, the opposing lawyers, the courtroom support staff, and even onlookers— at the same time.
-The streamlining of the litigation process through the implementation of advanced communication technologies has enhanced the court’s ability to meet the needs of the bar and the public, while preserving the dignity and fairness of the proceedings.
-Since we are five times as likely to remember something we both see and hear, the audio/visual means of presentation implemented in the courtrooms increases both efficiency and juror comprehension.
+At its foundation, courtroom technology is a means for putting evidence before everyone in the courtroom—the judge, the jurors, the opposing lawyers, the courtroom staff, and even onlookers— all at the same time.
+Streamlining the litigation process through the implementation of advanced communication technologies has enhanced the court’s ability to meet the needs of the bar and the public, while preserving the dignity and fairness of the proceedings.

-- A document camera which can be used to display exhibits such as documents or medium-sized three-dimensional objects.
+- Document cameras which can be used to display exhibits such as documents or three-dimensional objects.
 Attorneys will have control of zoom and orientation.

-- VGA connections to display multimedia presentations or images from a portable computer allowing documents, images, etc. to be displayed on any monitor in the courtroom.
+- Laptop connections with video and audio input to display the screen of a portable computer throughout the courtroom allowing documents, images, etc. to be displayed on any monitor in the courtroom.
 Inputs are located at attorney tables, lectern (when available), and witness stand.

 - DVD player allows for parties to bring in a DVD without the need to supply a computer to play the video.
 If bringing in VHS or Blu-ray, please make prior arrangements as they are not available in all courtrooms.

 - Video and Teleconferencing allows remote parties to attend via phone or video.
 Cameras are positioned to view attorneys, judge, or witness with pan tilt zoom controls.
 Evidence can also be published to the remote party.